-Overview GE HealthCare Summary of key findings Clinicians and patients share a common goal for the future of healthcare.
+Summary of key findings Clinicians and patients share a common goal for the future of healthcare.
 The evolution of healthcare is already underway, with clinicians and patients agreeing with key trends shaping the future.
 Analysis of the survey data identified barriers that must be overcome to reach a more human and flexible healthcare experience.

-1

-common goal

-A healthcare experience that is more human and flexible, focusing on the needs of both clinicians and patients.
+common goal A healthcare experience that is more human and flexible, focusing on the needs of both clinicians and patients.

-trends

 Care team well-being

 Patient and care team partnership

 Smart and connected technology

 Harnessing big data

 Distributed care

 Predictive, preventative and precision medicine

 Poor job satisfaction Clinicians do not operate at the top of their licenses Clinicians want more communication, collaboration and technology skills Technology is not easy and intuitive to use Lack of access to data at the right time Low trust in Artificial Intelligence data for medical use Patient hesitation to share personal health data Low patient comfort in out-of-clinic facilities and staff Low clinician trust in self-administered test results Note: While these barriers are consistent across all the countries surveyed, the degree to which a country experiences a barrier may vary.
 Together, we can reimagine the future of healthcare Clinicians and patients are calling for a more human and compassionate system.
 Consensus is a rallying force and a significant step toward a more human and flexible future of healthcare.
 To make meaningful progress, all stakeholders must understand the critical barriers hindering progress, so that we may work together to solve the problems disrupting our systems.
 This report strives to amplify the perspectives and needs of the people at the center of healthcare.
 It is also designed to encourage discussions, partnerships, and actions with stakeholders across the industry.
-This includes, patients, the broad spectrum of healthcare workers, healthcare leaders, elected government officials, technology industry leaders and the public.
+This inlcudes, patients, the broad spectrum of healthcare workers, healthcare leaders, elected government officials, technology industry leaders and the public.
 This is only the beginning, and GE HealthCare is committed to advancing this collective change.
-Together, we can create a world where healthcare has no limits.
+Together, we can create a world where healthcare has no limits. #ReimaginingBetterHealth Share your perspective by using #ReimaginingBetterHealth to join the conversation and help pave the way to a more human and flexible healthcare system.

 Key findings

-Key findings

-66
+"

 In the future, I would like to have meaningful relationships with patients and families."

 Physician, USA